-This course is a general introduction to the physics, chemistry, geology, and biology of the ocean.
-This course serves to introduce the student to the interrelationships between physical, geological, chemical, and biological processes in the ocean.
+A general introduction to the physics, chemistry, geology, and biology of the ocean.
+This course serves to introduce the student to the interrelationships between physical, geological, chemical and biological processes in the ocean.
 Field trips in Mobile Bay and near-coastal Gulf of Mexico serve to introduce students to research techniques and oceanographic processes in the region.

-Prerequisites - Basic science major.
+Prerequisites - basic science major.